GershTri/gershomtripp.com/content/about/colophon.md

 +++

-This website is my personal hompage and blogfolio.
+This blah website is my personal hompage and blogfolio.
 I put mostly data-science-related content here, because that's my passion, but sometimes I also write about other things.

 Because this is a blog cum portfolio you will often find prose interspersed with code.
 This is known as [literate programming](https://en.wikipedia.org/wiki/Literate_programming), and I hope it encourages readers/data scientists to learn from, teach, and otherwise interact with me.